Increased Sick Leave Entitlements

 If an employer discriminates against an employee or applicant for employment on any of the grounds listed above, the employee may raise a personal grievance or make a complaint under the Human Rights Act 1993.

-Employment forums exist for the resolution of personal grievances and other disputes (collectively known as employment relationship problems).
+Specialist forums exist for the resolution of personal grievances and other employment-related disputes (collectively known as employment relationship problems).
 These forums include: the Employment Mediation Services, the Employment Relations Authority and the Employment Court.

 Employment Mediation Services is a free and confidential service run by the Ministry for Business, Innovation and Employment.
 Mediation is almost always required prior to matters proceeding to the Employment Relations Authority.
 Mediation is confidential and without prejudice.
 An independent mediator will try to explore settlement options with the parties; however, the parties are not obliged to agree to any settlement terms.
 Mediators can give recommendations to the parties to assist in settling a problem and the parties can agree at the beginning of the mediation to be bound by any such recommendation.
 However, this rarely occurs in practice.